ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 More Pipeline Specifications
 ============================
-The easylink tests folder includes several other pipeline specification files (yaml files).
-While some are special configurations utilized by the testing infrastructure, others can be run directly using the command line - the ones with four steps which target the development schema.
+The ``tests`` folder includes several other pipeline specification files (YAML files).
+While some are special configurations only usable by the testing infrastructure, others can be run directly using the command line - the ones with four steps which target the development schema.
 Let's try running another complete pipeline.

-`e2e/pipeline.yaml`
+``e2e/pipeline.yaml``
 -------------------
+This pipeline is different from ``common/pipeline.yaml`` in that steps 2 and 4 have different implementations (for example, step 2 runs on Spark here), and that steps 2-4 increment the input data, as can be seen by comparing the YAMLs.

 .. code-block:: console